Grownups hijack cute Generation Z meme

 Full disclosure: Boomer / neXt uses Census Bureau definitions – keeping score is so much easier when the goalposts stay put.

-Get real: Boomers are OK
+Boomers already know they are OK

 When The Washington Post asked AARP senior vice president Myrna Blyth about the OK Boomer surge, she zinged back “we have the money.”
 Ouch!